Solution Focused Therapy

 These methods can also be used for solution-based marital and brief family counseling.
 To create solutions for the entire family through a family process, a solution-focused therapist may remind the family of their previous successes but dwell more on finding solutions for the present and future.
 This may garner hope as the family gains resources and other tools needed to progress toward their joint goal.

 Accepting that each family is different and that there is not a strict guideline on how a family should think and act can be a key element of marital and family therapy.
-For children with classroom behavioral problems, when SFBT practitioners act as if the child were the expert in their own life, then the child may be more receptive to therapy.
+For children with classroom behavioral problems, when SFBT therapists act as if the child were the expert in their own life, then the child may be more receptive to therapy.
 Visual representations, including diagrams, coloring sheets, and worksheets, can also give children a clear way to understand the goals and objectives lined out in front of them.

 Trying online treatment